 To receive high oats yields, pay significant attention to the amount of applied nutrients.
 For instance, the use of nitrogen fertilizers increases oats yields, improves grain quality, and promotes the accumulation of protein in the grain.

 To ensure high oats yields, it is crucial to put it in the right place in the crop rotation, depending on the purpose of growing.
 Permanent sowing of oats for 3 years highly reduces its yields, even despite the use of herbicides and mineral fertilizers.

 Timely and high-quality tillage is one of the most important conditions for obtaining high and stable yields of oats.
 The implementation of all methods of tillage contributes to an increase in fertility, ensures the regulation of water, air, nutritional regimes, and creates conditions for the development of roots.
 The cultivation system depends on the type and properties of the soil, weather conditions, predecessor, weediness of the field, and the characteristics of oats variety.

 The highest yields of oats are obtained when sowing it early.
 A 7-day delay in sowing reduces yield by 20% and increases the risk of grain frost damage.
 The right harvesting time and methods are also crucial to receive high oats yields.
 It should be decided depending on the crop maturity and particular climate conditions.

-Use Crop Monitoring to manage your oats field for receiving higher oats yields.
+Use EOSDA Crop Monitoring to manage your oats field for receiving higher oats yields.